RED PENNIES: Who Really Pays The Royal Bills?

 The Queen herself (as a private individual) receives a personal income from The Duchy of Lancaster, an estate which dates back centuries.
 While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury, and not taking a taxpayer’s penny out of it as many like to think.
 The Queen has paid tax on this income since 1993.
 However, it must be made clear that The Queen does not take a salary for her work as Monarch.

-The cost of official travel for the Royal Family undertaken for official working duties is also taken from the SSG payment – this was £4.0 million, a reduction from £5.1 million in 2014/2015, which includes the cost of the The Queen’s Helicopter Flight (the Royal helicopter), the Royal Train, and the use of motors for Royal engagements.
-The most expensive form of transport was the Royal Helicopter at £1.6 million.
+The cost of official travel for the Royal Family undertaken for official working duties is also taken from the SSG payment – this was £4.5 million, an increase of £500,000 over the costs from 2015/2016 due to the increased price of petrol and a higher number of engagements, which includes the cost of the The Queen’s Helicopter Flight (the Royal helicopter), the Royal Train, and the use of motors for Royal engagements.
+The total cost of travel factored into this expense is for all members of the Royal Family on official business, including travel between residences e.g Windsor to Buckingham Palace Private holidays and outings etc are not included in this figure.
 The month of April 2015 saw the Royal Mews in Buckingham Palace being taken over by Palace accounts, from the Metropolitan Police.

 The Duke of Edinburgh is the only other member of the Royal Family (besides The Queen) to directly receive money for official expenditure; a parliamentary annuity of £359,000 per annum.
 Under the Civil List, other members of the Royal Family were given allowances for their work.
 By 2002 there were eight recipients of parliamentary annuities, receiving a combined total of £1.5 million per annum.
 After 1993 and prior to 2012, when the SSG replaced the Civil List, The Queen voluntarily refunded the cost of these annuities to the Treasury.
 Today, Her Majesty spends over £1,254,000 of her own money to support members of her family carrying out engagements on her behalf.
 This expense is met from her personal income and not the SSG.